PraveenGPTrueReach/safe-lanes-docs/L1-High-Level Design Document.md

 ```

 ### Front-End (Angular Microfrontend)
-- Deployed as a Module-Federation-based microfrontend for the existing SafeLanes “Sail App.”
+- Deployed as a Module-Federation-based microfrontend for the existing SafeLanes "Sail App."
 - On vessels, an offline fallback bundle is served locally if remote endpoints are unreachable.
 - Office-side users see comprehensive analytics for multiple vessels, while vessel-side front-end focuses on daily logs and departmental oversight.
 Note: If the host environment cannot be upgraded to Angular 16, a minimal fallback approach (e.g., web component wrapper or an iframe-based isolation) can be employed, as outlined in L1-OVERVIEW, until the host is updated.